 Airtightness and Ventilation for Old London Houses in Plain English

-Are you planning insulation or a wider retrofit and wondering how to keep your home healthy and dry.
+Are you planning insulation, an extension, or a wider retrofit and wondering how to keep your home healthy and dry?

 You are not alone.

-Most London homeowners feel some uncertainty around airtightness and ventilation.
-The ideas can feel technical, yet the goal is simple.
-You want a home that feels warmer, drier and easier to live in.
+Many London homeowners feel uncertain about airtightness and ventilation.
+The language can sound technical, but the goal is simple.
+You want a home that feels warmer, drier, quieter and easier to live in.

-If you want a broader overview of insulation first, you may find our main guide helpful.
+If you would like a broader overview of insulation first, you may find our guide on how to insulate a period London home helpful.

 Why Victorian ventilation worked then but not now